-NotificationX gives you the chance to show the users who have subscribed for your Newsletter through an amazing popup.
+NotificationX gives you the chance to display ConvertKit email subscription alerts to show the users who have subscribed for your Newsletter through an amazing popup.
 It can be a huge asset for your company in terms of increasing conversion rate.
 This impressive marketing approach will give you the unique opportunity to collect new user base and take your business to a new level.

 ConvertKit is one of the most popular Email Marketing platforms out there.
 NotificationX allows you to connect your ConvertKit account and lets you display the recent subscriptions as an attractive notification alert on your website.